built-on-openfin/workspace-starter/how-to/integrate-with-bloomberg-basic/README.md

 This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)

+## Configuring the Sample

+To run this sample you must first acquire an API key from Bloomberg.
+This API key should be inserted in the place indicated in the file bbgtest.ts

 ## Running the Sample

 To run this sample you can:

 - Clone this repo and follow the instructions below.
 This will let you customize the sample to learn more about our APIs.
-- An API key provided by Bloomberg.
-This should be inserted in the place indicated in the file bbgtest.ts

 ## Getting Started